Juffair: Amenities

 The offices of the Ministry of Islamic Affairs, Central Informatics Organization, Bahrain Society of Engineers, and the Bahrain Tribune newspaper are all located in Juffair.
 The Bahrain School and Modern Knowledge School are both also located in Juffair.

-There is a new commercial road in Juffair (Al Shabab Road) that houses many restaurants and retail outlets.
+There is a new commercial road in Juffair (Shabab Avenue) that houses many restaurants and retail outlets, especially large North American chains, giving around 300 metres of the southern part of the road the nickname "American Alley".
 Near the entrance of Juffair, there is a building called Murjan Shopping Center that has a large supermarket, a restaurant, post office, and coffee shops.

 The American Naval Support Center is located in Juffair.